SEO 12 min read

 Basic SEO settings – Quick Review

-Basic Seo On Showitt
+Basic SEO on Showitt

 There are several basic SEO settings to be aware of within Showit.
 These include Analytics (UA code), Page Title, Meta Description, Meta Keywords, Share Image, and Advanced Settings.
 Familiarize yourself with these settings and follow best practices to improve search engine optimization performance for your website.